-Big Red Riding Stables in Harrodsburg offers guided and unguided trail rides over 1,500 scenic acres of Bluegrass countryside.
+Big Red Riding Stables in Harrodsburg offers guided trail rides over 1,500 scenic acres of Bluegrass countryside.
 It's located at 1605 Jackson Pike, off US 127, about five miles north of Harrodsburg.
 (859) 734-3118.

 Deer Run Stables, in Madison County, south of Lexington, offers guided trail rides as well as pony rides for ages 2 through 7.
 2001 River Circle Dr., Richmond, KY 40475.
 Take I-75 South to exit 97, turn left and follow the signs.
 (859) 227-7636.

 Come to Whispering Woods and find out why the West was fun!
 This unique riding adventure can include overnights with camping and picnicking as well as trail rides and pony rides.
 They also have a primitive campsites.
 265 Wright Lane, Georgetown, KY 40324.
 (502) 570-9663.